Wallow17/JobBoard/README.md

 - an API (back end)
 - to allow user to apply to jobs
 - to manage the DB (only for admin user) - CRUD operations (CReate, Update, Delete)

+## How to use
+1. unzip node_modules.zip
+2. change db infos in the config
+3. import the job_board.sql
+4. run server.js